Physics-Lee/Calcium_Imaging_of_Single_Neuron/README.md

 * How to detect outliers?

   * Tukey test of the number of bright pixels of certian binary frame.
+IQR_index = 1
-  * Tukey test of the intensity of certian volume.
+  * Tukey test of the intensity of bright pixels of certian binary frame.
+IQR_index = 1

-* How to deal with outliers?
+  * Tukey test of the `intensity_volume` of certian volume.
+IQR_index = 1

-  * I will preserve outliers as nan in step 1-3.
+  * Tukey test of the diff or ratio.
+IQR_index = 3

-  * I will plot outliers as nothing in step 4.
+* How to deal with outliers?: make them to be nan.

 super-parameter

-* sense threshold
+* sense threshold: 0.01, 0.1, 0.2
 * IQR index